-Exceeding any vehicle weight rating limitation could result in serious damage to the vehicle and/or personal injury.
+Exceeding any vehicle weight rating limitation could result in serious damage to the vehicle loss of vehicle control, vehicle rollover, and/or personal injury.

 Special loading instructions for owners of pickup trucks and utility-type vehicles

 For important information regarding safe operation of this type of vehicle, see the Preparing to drive your vehicle section in this chapter.